Greek brig Aris: Sphacteria

-At that time, a Greek garrison was quartered at the island at Sphacteria, which controlled the entrance of the excellent natural harbour of the Bay of Pylos (Navarino).
+At that time, a Greek garrison was quartered at the island of Sphacteria, which controlled the entrance of the excellent natural harbour of the Bay of Pylos (Navarino).
 Ibrahim Pasha of Egypt, tasked by the Ottoman sultan to suppress the Greek revolt, needed to take the island in order to use the bay for his own purposes.
 Aris, along with 5 other brigs, were anchored at Sphacteria when, on the morning of April 26, the combined Ottoman-Egyptian fleet arrived and started its attack on the island, bombarding the Greek positions and disembarking numerous troops.
 Most captains of the ships were on land, along with part of their crews, who were manning the island's cannons.
 The other ships sailed before the Ottoman fleet could seal off the bay, and after fighting off the Ottomans, were able to escape.
 The crew of Aris however still awaited their captain, who had been killed.
 Instead, Nikolaos Votsis, the captain of the Athena, which had already sailed without him, and Dimitrios Sachtouris, the commander of the Navarino fortress, came aboard, fleeing the advancing Egyptian soldiers.
 Votsis took over as captain, with Sachtouris as his first mate, and set sail.
 Also present on the ship was the Secretary of State, Alexandros Mavrokordatos, who was sent to the hold for safety.

 Aris sailed through the midst of the Turco-Egyptian fleet, being attacked on all sides for several hours and facing in total 32 ships one after another, before reaching the open sea.
 Casualties among the crew were just two dead and six wounded.